Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + The SOC also monitors applications to identify a possible cyber-attack or intrusion (event), and determines if it is a genuine malicious threat (incident), and if it could affect business.
   + In large organizations, SOCs rely on numerous tools to track and respond to cyberthreats.
   + One key attribute of the SOC is that it operates continuously, providing 24/7 monitoring, detection and response capabilities.
 This helps ensure threats are contained and neutralized quickly, which in turn allows organizations to reduce their “breakout time” — the critical window between when an intruder compromises the first machine and when they can move laterally to other parts of the network.
+  + With multi-vector attacks, it is no surprise that SOC is becoming an increasingly important part of organizations’ efforts to keep ahead of the latest cybersecurity threats.
   + SOC activities and responsibilities include:
     + Network monitoring to provide complete visibility into digital activity and better detect anomalies
     + Prevention techniques to deter and deflect a range of known and unknown risks